ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 Although the following definition in Cpu0RegisterInfo.td has no real effect in Reserved Registers, you should comment the Reserved Registers in it for readability.
-Setting SW into another register class to prevent the SW register allocated to the register used by other instruction.
+Setting SW both in register class CPURegs and SR to allow the SW to be accessed by RISC instructions like ``andi`` and allow programmer use traditional assembly instruction ``cmp``.
 The copyPhysReg() is called when DestReg and SrcReg belong to different Register Class.